 After a lot of hard work from the team our captain said “Ok boys, that looks good.
 Is everyone happy?” and all of the workers smiled.
 “I’m happy, you’re happy, but Moto looks unhappy.”
 We all turned to see Moto on the ground looking very displeased.
 As the head of the ground crew he insisted they move one more foot to the left.
 The team then sprinted in the other direction and grabbed a rope that must have been on top of the balloon.
 Screaming from a few hundred feet away they said “We are ready sir” with giant smiles.
 The balloon began to deflate and they pulled it as far in the opposite direction as they could, making sure it was laying flat.

 We debarked the balloon and our shaggin’ wagon reappeared in the field.
 A crew started to set up a table with pastries and champagne.
 We all laughed and toasted our good flight.
 Suddenly about 8 street vendors showed up.
 In the middle of a field.
 In the middle of nowhere.
-It was kind of hilarious that they knew to sell goods to the people who just landed in a hot air balloon.
+It was kind of hilarious that they knew to sell goods to the people who just landed in a hot air balloon in Bagan.
 You’re in such a good mood that it’s hard to say no to kids selling their homemade artwork.
 It’s not the kind of artwork I made when I was a kid.
 It looks professional.
 On top of that, you can’t walk away since you are in a field until the group leaves.

 I made eye contact with a little boy who was pushing sand art his brother made.
 Clive came over and helped his little friend out by explaining that he has known him since he was four years old and that he’s a good kid.
 The money goes to their family so they can buy food.
 Of course my heart melted and I bought a piece of art for $13.
 As soon as my wallet came out everyone ran over and tried to sell me whatever they had.
 I ended up purchasing a very small jewelry box from one girl for $3.
 I decided to stop making eye contact before I ran out of all my money.